MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

     >**Note**: You can find more details about the error, including the name of the role definition **Require Role tag with Infra value**.
 The deployment failed because the storage account you attempted to create did not have a tag named **Role** with its value set to **Infra**.

 ### Task 3: Apply tagging via an Azure policy

-In this task, we will use a different policy definition to remediate any non-compliant resources.
+In this task, you will focus on identifying and remediating non-compliant resources by leveraging a different Azure Policy definition.
+Non-compliant resources are those that do not meet the criteria defined in your organization's governance policies, such as missing mandatory tags or violating security configurations.

 1. In the Azure portal, search for and select **Policy**.